 Our Pediatric Center

-Doctors Derek Lam, Carol MacArthur, Henry Milczuk, Lourdes Quintanilla-Dieck and Nurse Practitioners Kandice Bowman and Monica Deshpande provide care for all types of ear, nose, and throat problems that affect children.
-With the help of our friendly staff, Kelly, Jessica, Marina, Kelsey, Meghan, Laneesha, Tracy and Jennifer, we strive to provide compassionate, family-centered, and timely care for our patients.
+Doctors Derek Lam, Carol MacArthur, Henry Milczuk, Lourdes Quintanilla-Dieck, Christopher Hargunani, Grace Tan, Madeleine Drusin, and Nurse Practitioner Monica Deshpande provide care for all types of ear, nose, and throat problems that affect children.
+With the help of our friendly staff, we strive to provide compassionate, family-centered, and timely care for our patients.
 Because our training is focused on pediatric care, we only take care of children 0-18 years (and their families).
-We have clinics at OHSU-Doernbecher Children's Hospital in Portland (Physicians Pavilion, 3147 SW Sam Jackson Park Road, 97239) and in the Bethany Village in Beaverton at our Westside Clinic (15220 NW Laidlaw Road, 97229).
-Our typical scheduleincludes clinic days at both locations.
-Dr. Milczuk now has a Saturday Clinic at the Westside location once a month to better accommodate our patients busy schedules.
+Our primary clinic is at OHSU-Doernbecher Children's Hospital in Portland (Physicians Pavilion, 3147 SW Sam Jackson Park Road, Suite 250, 97239).

 Dr. MacArthur specializes in patients with hemangiomas and vascular birthmarks.
 Dr. Milczuk specializes in patients with speech and voice problems.
 Dr. Lam has research interests in sleep disorders and sleep apnea and also in airway reconstruction.
 Dr. Quintanilla specializes in patients with thyroid problems, neck masses and speech problems.
 Dr. Hargunani and Dr. Tan specialize in cochlear implantation for children.
 Dr. Drusin specializes in cochlear implants and also has joined the hemangioma and vascular birthmark clinic.
 Monica supports our patients with breathing problems that require tracheostomy.
 However, we all share an interest in seeing all children who may have ear, nose, throat, head and neck problems.
 We frequently attend regional and national meetings in our specialty, which allows us to bring the latest and best practices to our patients in Portland and Oregon.
 We have the following multi-specialty clinics: Hemangioma and Vascular Birthmarks, Congenital Hearing Loss, DCH Aerodigestive Clinic, Voice Clinic, Cleft and Craniofacial Clinic, and Pediatric Thyroid Nodule Clinic.